grame-cncm/faustcourse/session2/Lesson 5.md

 Using the wire and the cut primitives and the parallel composition, define a circuit that takes three input signals but outputs only the middle one.

 [ANSWER: select the middle signal among three]
 Here is the solution: we place in parallel a cut, a wire and another cut.
-In generale if we want to select one signal among n, we can create a circuit with n-1 cut and one wire.
+In general if we want to select one signal among n, we can create a circuit with n-1 cut and one wire.

 ### Split composition